mysql/mysql-router/mysql_harness/README.txt

 ### Application Information Structure ###

-The application information structure contain some basic fields providing information to the plugin.
+The application information structure contains some basic fields providing information to the plugin.
 Currently these fields are
 provided: